Easily Install Android Studio in Ubuntu And Linux Mint

 You can easily install Android Studio using Ubuntu Developer Tools Center, now known as Ubuntu Make.
-Ubuntu Make provides a command line tool to install various development tools, IDE etc. Ubuntu Make is available in Ubuntu 15.04 repository.
-Earlier version can use the official PPA to install Ubuntu Make.
+Ubuntu Make provides a command line tool to install various development tools, IDE etc. Ubuntu Make is available in Ubuntu repository.

 To install Ubuntu Make, use the commands below in a terminal: